simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/DNSMASQ.md

 #### Assigning Static IP Addresses with DHCP

-The static ip addresses must fall within the range of the already defined dhcp-range
+The static IP addresses must fall within the range of the already defined `dhcp-range`

 ```
 dhcp-host=CLIENT_HOSTNAME_OR_MAC,IP_ADDRESS